South Chicago Neighbors Skeptical Of Alderman's Plan To Oust Group Overseeing Business District

 “I’m going to meet with the commissioners, I’m going to talk to them, and we’re going to work something out,” Chico said.
 “Nothing is being done without the community input and the input from [special service area commissioners] — let me make that very clear.”

-The city would have to consult its legal department if Chico and the commissioners disagree on which group should oversee the taxing district, a planning department representative said Wednesday.
+The planning department would require a bidding process — where potential service providers would apply and present to Chico and the district commissioners — if they disagree on which group should oversee the district, spokesperson Peter Strazzabosco said.

+To date, an alderperson and commissioners have never disagreed on who should be a district’s service provider, Strazzabosco said.

 South Chicago Parents and Friends, a nonprofit which serves people with developmental disabilities, replaced the South Chicago Chamber of Commerce when it took over the taxing district.